fujaba/fulibFx/docs/features/2-for.md

 ```

 This will create a component for each item in the list `items` and add it to the children of the `container` (e.g. a VBox).
+If the component implements the `ReusableItemComponent` interface, `setItem` will be called instead of creating a new instance.
+For more information see [this section](7-componentlistcell.md#reusableitemcomponent-).

 Currently, no information is passed to the created component.
 In order to pass static information you can add
 parameters like you would when using the `show`-method using a map.

 When a new component is created, the parameters `item` and `list` are automatically added to the map.
 The `item` parameter contains the current item of the component and the `list` parameter contains the list of all items.
 If parameters with the same key are already present in the map, they will not be overwritten.

 ```java